docker-library/mysql/README.md

 And finally, on the mysql client command line, set a new, secure root password for MySQL:

     ALTER USER root IDENTIFIED BY 'my-secret-pw';

+An alternative is to use MYSQL_ROOT_PASSWORD, but set it to point to a file that contains the password.
+This provides better security than having the password on the command line and is easier to use in automated processes than the random password:

+    docker run --name my-container-name -e MYSQL_ROOT_PASSWORD=/tmp/password.txt -v mypasswordfile:/tmp/password.txt -e MYSQL_ONETIME_PASSWORD=yes -d mysql/mysql-server:tag

 ## Where to Store Data